Jo Clayton

 About me

-Seeking out any type of therapy can be a daunting prospect, so it may help to know what to expect.
 As a Person-Centred counsellor and psychotherapist, I believe we can all reach our true potential, given the right conditions.
 However sometimes, when we encounter difficult or painful life experiences and relationships, we lose our way.
-I believe there is an explanation for how and why we find ourselves at certain points and places in our lives.
-By understanding key events and looking at our relationships we can start to make sense of our own story, accept and grow.
+I believe there is an explanation for how and why we find ourselves at certain points in our lives.
+By exploring key events and relationships we can start to make sense of our own story, accept who and where we are, and grow.

 " The curious paradox is that when I accept myself just as I am, then I change."
 (Carl Rogers, On Becoming a Person: Therapist's View of Psychotherapy)

 The therapeutic relationship is at the heart of my practice.
-I will offer you acceptance, warmth and understanding and try to see things from your perspective.
-Having the time and space to explore our history, relationships and feelings can often help us feel we have been seen, listened to and heard.
+I offer acceptance, warmth and understanding.
+Sometimes we need someone to see things from our perspective to help us feel seen and heard, before we can move on.
 Your experiences are valid and you are important.

-As a person-centred counsellor, I work with the person rather than a particular condition or diagnosis because I recognise that we all experience things in our own way and have different needs.
 Therapy is not a straight line of progression; the natural Ebb & Flow can sometimes feel like one step forward and two steps back.
-As your therapist, I will be by your side to support you, offering a compassionate safe space.
-I have watched many clients flourish, have faith in yourself and the therapeutic process.
+I can't do the work for you, but I can be by your side to support you, offering a compassionate safe space.
+Have faith in yourself and the therapeutic process.

-Counselling: assisting the client to unpick and explore their material.
-This may be short term work and focuses on information the client holds in their conscious mind, or what is spoken/known (we call this explicit information).
+Counselling: assisting you to unpick and explore your story.
+This may be short term work focusing on information that is known to you in your conscious mind (we call this explicit information).

-Psychotherapy: digging a bit deeper and peeling back the layers to uncover the unspoken/unknown material bubbling away in the subconscious mind.
+Psychotherapy: digging a bit deeper and peeling back the layers to uncover the 'unknown' material bubbling away in the subconscious mind.
 This is often longer-term work (we call this implicit information).

 As a member of the British Association of Counselling and Psychotherapy (BACP), I follow their Ethical Framework and I am bound by confidentiality.